-I’ve heard these words most all my life, maybe you have too, from well-meaning friends during difficult times.
+I’ve heard these words almost all my life, and maybe you have too, from well-meaning friends during difficult times.
 “It’s OK, things will get better soon, this too shall pass…” And while there’s nothing wrong with an encouraging word when one is struggling, some of us have believed that many popular phrases passed down through time are straight from the Bible.
 But it’s not always true.

 The great news is this: God never leaves us to fend for ourselves in difficult times.
 He promises to be with us in all that we face, and His whole heart encompasses our pain, surrounds us in peace, and gives us incredible hope and grace to keep pressing through.

-Origin of "This Too Shall Pass"
+Bible Origins of "This Too Shall Pass"

 Here’s what the Bible says about what is lasting and where this common phrase may have originally come from: